dynatrace-oss/barista/src/lib/tabs/README.md

 ## Initialization

-To use the dynatrace tabs, add the following components/directives:
+To use the Dynatrace tabs, add the following components/directives:

 | Attribute                   | Description                                           |
 | --------------------------- | ----------------------------------------------------- |